 Chaplain (Maj.
-Gen.) Dondi E. Costin is the Chief of Chaplains, Headquarters U. S. Air Force, the Pentagon, Washington, D.C.
+Gen.) Dondi E. Costin is the Chief of Chaplains, Headquarters, U. S. Air Force, the Pentagon, Arlington, Va.
 As a member of the special staff of the Chief of Staff, he establishes guidance and provides advice on all matters pertaining to the religious and moral welfare of Air Force personnel.
 He is responsible for establishing effective programs to meet the religious needs of Air Force members and their dependents.
 As Chief of Chaplains, he is the senior pastor for more than 664,000 active-duty, Guard, Reserve, and civilian forces serving in the U.S. and overseas.
-He leads an Air Force Chaplain Corps of approximately 2,000 chaplains and chaplain assistants from the active duty and Air Reserve components.
-As a member of the Armed Forces Chaplain Board, he and his colleagues advise the Secretary of Defense and the Joint Chiefs of Staff on religious, ethical and quality-of-life concerns.
+He leads an Air Force Chaplain Corps of approximately 2,000 chaplains and Religious Affairs Airmen from the active duty and Air Reserve components.
+As chairman of the Armed Forces Chaplain Board, he and his colleagues advise the Secretary of Defense and the Joint Chiefs of Staff on religious, ethical and quality-of-life concerns.

-1986 Bachelor of Science, Operations Research, U.S. Air Force Academy, Colorado Springs, Colo.
+1986 Bachelor of Science degree in operations research, The United States Air Force Academy, Colorado Springs, Colo.

-1991 Master of Arts, Counseling, Liberty University, Lynchburg, Va.
+1991 Master of Arts degree in counseling, Liberty University, Lynchburg, Va.

-1992 U.S. Air Force Academic Instructor School, Maxwell AFB, Ala.
+1992 U.S. Air Force Academic Instructor School, Maxwell Air Force Base, Ala.

-1992 Master of Arts degree, Religion, Liberty Baptist Theological Seminary, Lynchburg, Va.
+1992 Master of Arts degree in religion, Liberty Baptist Theological Seminary, Lynchburg, Va.

 1993 Squadron Officer School, Maxwell AFB, Ala.

-1994 Master of Divinity, Southwestern Baptist Theological Seminary, Fort Worth, Texas
+1994 Master of Divinity degree, Southwestern Baptist Theological Seminary, Fort Worth, Texas

-2001 Master of Military Operational Art and Science, Air Command and Staff College, Maxwell AFB, Ala.
+2001 Master of Military Operational Art and Science degree, Air Command and Staff College, Maxwell AFB, Ala.

-2003 Doctor of Ministry, The Southern Baptist Theological Seminary, Louisville, Ky.
+2003 Doctor of Ministry degree, The Southern Baptist Theological Seminary, Louisville, Ky.

-2008 Doctor of Philosophy, Leadership, The Southern Baptist Theological Seminary, Louisville, Ky.
+2008 Doctor of Philosophy degree in leadership, The Southern Baptist Theological Seminary, Louisville, Ky.

-2009 Master of Strategic Studies, with academic distinction, Air War College, Maxwell AFB, Ala.
+2009 Master of Strategic Studies degree, with academic distinction, Air War College, Maxwell AFB, Ala.

 3. July 1992 - July 1996, Assistant Professor of Aerospace Studies, Texas Christian University, Fort Worth, Texas